gberta/HFL_code/README.md

 * Caffe Deep Learning library and its Python Wrapper

-All of the required files are already included in the source code.
-However, Caffe and its python wrapper needs to be compiled according to the instructions in http://caffe.berkeleyvision.org/installation.html.
+The required files are already included.
+Caffe and its python wrapper need to be compiled as instructed in http://caffe.berkeleyvision.org/installation.html.

 * OpenCV 3.0 (source code is included in this package)